^

 • Omeprazole

-Side effects of azathioprine - bone marrow depression, cholestasis, peliosis, perisinusoidal fibrosis and veno-occlusive disease.
+Side effects of azathioprine include bone marrow suppression, cholestasis, peliosis, perisinusoidal fibrosis, and veno-occlusive disease.

-Donor cells were found in recipients of the donor liver.
-This chimerism can affect the host's immune system, causing the development of tolerance to donor tissues.
-After 5 years, immunosuppressive therapy can be stopped without fear of developing graft rejection.
-Unfortunately, complete discontinuation is possible only in approximately 20% of cases, and a significant reduction in the dose of drugs - in 55% of recipients.
-In patients with liver transplantation performed in connection with autoimmune hepatitis, a decrease in the dose of immunosuppressants may lead to a relapse of the disease.
+Donor cells have been identified in recipients of donor livers.
+This chimerism may affect the host immune system, causing tolerance to donor tissues.
+After 5 years, immunosuppressant therapy can be discontinued without fear of graft rejection.
+Unfortunately, complete discontinuation is possible only in approximately 20% of cases, and a significant reduction in drug dosage is possible in 55% of recipients.
+In patients who have had liver transplantation due to autoimmune hepatitis, a relapse of the disease may occur when the immunosuppressant dosage is reduced.

 You are reporting a typo in the following text: